rstudio/revealjs/README.md

 Rendering
 ---------

-Depening on your use case, there are 3 ways you can render the presentation.
+Depending on your use case, there are 3 ways you can render the presentation.

 1. RStudio
 2. R console